phmarek/hantek-dso2000-quick-fetch/README.md

 ## Parameters

 - `--cont` makes the script wait for multiple data transfers; without that, it will only fetch one.
+- `--now` tells the script to immediately fetch a dump, ie. to not wait for a `SAVE TO USB` key press.
+This is currently implemented only with USB IP connections.
 - `--file` (or just another argument) specifies where to save the CSV; a `%d` will be replaced by the (unix) timestamp, so that multiple transfers won't collide with each other.
 - `--sep` defaults to a `Tab`; by using a comma (`,`) you could get a "real" CSV (which I wouldn't recommend - comma vs. decimal point is likely to go wrong in your spreadsheet or data analysis software.)
 - `--device` allows you to switch to another USB serial device instead of `/dev/ttyACM0`.